Gaussian Process-based calculation of look-elsewhere trials factor: Method

 Similarly to the concept of the Asimov data set that may be used to estimate the expected local significance~\cite{cowan2011}, we propose to use a special set of background Asimov data sets to estimate the GP covariance, and subsequently estimate the global significance.

-The \textit{set of Asimov data sets} is constructed as follows: \begin{enumerate} \item Specify the binning of the data (for example invariant mass $m$) and the grid of scan points for the signal hypothesis (i.e\@. values for $M$). \item Construct the Asimov data set for the background model. \item For each chosen data bin produce a new data set, where a $1\sigma$ upward fluctuation is introduced in that bin of the background Asimov data set (see Sec.~\ref{sec:examples} for concrete examples). \end{enumerate}
+The \textit{set of Asimov data sets} is constructed as follows: \begin{enumerate} \item Specify the binning of the data (for example invariant mass $m$) and the grid of scan points for the signal hypothesis (i.e\@. values for $M$). \item Construct the Asimov data set for the background model. \item For each chosen data bin produce a new data set, where a $1\sigma$ upward fluctuation is introduced in that bin of the background Asimov data set (see section~\ref{sec:examples} for concrete examples). \end{enumerate}

-We assume that the data in different bins are uncorrelated.
-To construct the approximate covariance, using Eq.~\ref{eq:sigcor_definition}, we also use the fact that the covariance matrix of a sample of independent measurements can be decomposed into a sum of the partial covariances, in our case calculated from the set of Asimov data sets:
+We assume that the data in different bins are uncorrelated.\footnotemark[2] To construct the approximate covariance, using eq.~(\ref{eq:sigcor_definition}), we also use the fact that the covariance matrix of a sample of independent measurements can be decomposed into a sum of the partial covariances, in our case calculated from the set of Asimov data sets:

-The final touch is to remember that the diagonal of the constructed covariance is required to be $1$.
-It is not necessarily $1$ by our construction, so we suggest to normalize the $\hat{\Sigma}$:
+where index $a$ enumerates Asimov data sets and $\hat{C}$ is a sum of partial covariances.
+Note, however, the expression for the partial covariance $\hat{C}^a$ does not include the sample mean.
+It was intentionally set to $0$, because we know the mean of the significance should be $0$.
+We also know that variance of the significances is 1, so the final touch is to impose $1$ on the diagonal of $\hat{\Sigma}$ by rescaling the $\hat{C}$ as follows:

-By normalizing this way, we again use the assumption that data in the bins are uncorrelated and we also assume that the covariance structure is similar across various scales of fluctuations.
+By normalizing this way, we again use the assumption that data in the bins are uncorrelated and we also assume that the covariance structure is approximately independent of the scale of a fluctuation.